Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Certificate-Signing.md

 ## Legal Considerations

-**Disclaimer:** Stirling-PDF provides tools for PDF signing and validation.
+**Disclaimer:** Stirling PDF provides tools for PDF signing and validation.
 Legal validity depends on jurisdiction and use case.

 ### When Certificates Are Legally Binding